 2. Non-continuing Power of Attorney for Property: This document lets you appoint someone to make financial decisions for you in situations such as when you are travelling out of the country for a limited time.

 3. Power of Attorney for Personal Care: This document appoints someone to make medical and personal decisions for you should you become incapable.

-The Ministry of the Attorney General of Ontario has power of attorney forms available online that you can use to prepare these documents.
-There are specific rules surrounding their preparation and signing that you need to follow in order for them to be valid, such as the requirement that your signature be witnessed by two people who are not related to you or the attorney.
+The Ministry of the Attorney General of Ontario has the power of attorney forms available online that you can use to prepare these documents.
+There are specific rules surrounding their preparation and signing that you need to follow in order for them to be valid, such as the requirement that your signature is witnessed by two people who are not related to you or the attorney.
 Powers of Attorney must meet the requirements in the Province or Territory in which they will be used.
 You may wish to consult a lawyer for assistance.
 There are also a few relevant links below.

 Red Seal Notary does not give legal advice or draft Power of Attorney documents, but we can assist with notarizing, certifying copies and authenticating these documents.

-Red Seal Notary can notarize your signature on power of attorney documents.
-In particular, this may be a requirement for power of attorney documents to be used outside Canada.
+Red Seal Notary can notarize your signature on the power of attorney documents.
+In particular, this may be a requirement for the power of attorney documents to be used outside Canada.
 Please note that you must provide valid government identification and sign the document in the presence of the notary public.
 If you need assistance with authenticating your document for use in another country, please contact Red Seal Notary, and our knowledgeable staff can assist you with our full authentication and legalization services.

-If you need witnesses for your signature on power of attorney documents, please bring the witnesses with you or contact our call centre staff for assistance in attending a location where witnesses are available.
+If you need witnesses for your signature on the power of attorney documents, please bring the witnesses with you or contact our call centre staff for assistance in attending a location where witnesses are available.

 If you require certified or notarized copies of your power of attorney document, Red Seal Notary is happy to assist.
-Just bring in the original signed power of attorney and we can make the copies for you.
+Just bring in the original signed power of attorney and we can make copies for you.